iBLISSLabs/Server-Side-Request-Forgery-SSRF-on-EXMAGE---WordPress-Image-Links/README.md

 ![7](https://user-images.githubusercontent.com/70114276/159179232-96e00abe-a162-45ee-84d8-d0513f8e1886.png)

-with this, we were able to enumerate local services by forging requests.
+with this, we were able to enumerate web servers by forging requests.